 Nightcrawlers (Lumbricus terrestris) are the most common earthworm species found in lawns.
 They are brownish-red in color and grow up to a few inches long.

 Where to Buy Earthworms

-Once you put earthworms in your lawn and convince them to stay, congratulations!
+You can find earthworms at lawn and garden centers, and anywhere fishing bait is available for sale.
+You can also source them online with reputable organic worm farmers.
 To any knowing gardener — or lawn owner — their presence is a sure sign that your soil is in good shape and ready to host a happy, healthy lawn.

 The University of New Hampshire notes that if your soil is healthy, earthworms will show up to the party on their own.
 So if your grass and plants are healthy, your money might be better spent on new plants!

 Yes.
 Earthworms compost the thin layer of thatch and other decaying materials on your turf.
 They turn it back into a rich soil conditioner for free.
 But, too much thatch is not good for your earthworms or grass.
 You can hire a lawn pro or purchase dethatching equipment to help the soil breathe for a healthy lawn.

 Earthworms will eat seeds but prefer legumes and love partly decomposed organic waste.
 They rarely enjoy healthy organisms, as they prefer the flavor of decaying matter.

 Earthworms reproduce at an incredible rate.
 In the right conditions, according to Texas A&M, eight redworms can multiply to as many as 1,500 worms in six months.

 Earthworms are probably one of the most effective natural composters.
 They work silently below, churning and enriching the earth.

 To see how many earthworms you have in your yard, you can take your own 12-inch by 12-inch sample and count the number of earthworms.
 But if hunting the slimy wrigglers is “beneath you,” why not hire a lawn care pro to count and bulk up your worm population?